cosmic-plus/js-cosmic-lib/src/README.md

 **parse.js**.

-While conversion to secondary formats is rather straightforward, each of the 4 conversions paths between the primary format is implemented in its own module:
+While conversion to secondary formats is rather straightforward, each of the 4 conversions paths between the primary formats is implemented in its own module:

 ```
      decode.js    construct.js